 Implementing such a programme requires expertise in HR law and also psychology, as understanding the factors which motivate and demoralise will help any organisation to develop a team of confident and high performing individuals.

 A PIP is essentially a document which outlines the changes in performance required, dates for regular review meetings with the employee’s line manager, how improvements can be achieved, and progress made.

-management should not be used as a disciplinary tool; however, should the employee continue to fall below the reasonable standard set, a formal disciplinary process may then follow.
+Performance management should not be used as a disciplinary tool; however, should the employee continue to fall below the reasonable standard set, a formal disciplinary process may then follow.

 At any point during a PIP review, if the employee feels the standard they are being held to is excessive, this should be noted within the PIP document.

 PIPs are not legally required, but they do provide a method to resolve issues of poor performance other than proceeding down the disciplinary route.
 It is therefore important before entering into a disciplinary process, to determine whether a PIP is warranted as a first stage.
 Or whether the matter is one which should be handled as a disciplinary matter immediately.
 And if a PIP is used, it is vital to convey to the employee that it is not a vehicle to being removed from their role; it is a genuine opportunity to resolve a problem which cannot be allowed to continue, and their employer is committed to assisting in that resolution process.

 If you have encountered performance issues which do require attention, but you are unsure of the best approach, seek professional advice from an experienced employment law Solicitor.
 Lavelle Partners will assist you in determining the best way forward using the latest legal insights and can help you to manage the process with the minimum of demand on your resources.